Elizabeth Grey, Countess of Kildare: Rebellion in Ireland

 Elizabeth's stepson, "Silken Thomas" and her five brothers-in-law were executed for rebellion at Tyburn in 1537.
-Her own brother, Leonard, the incumbent Lord Deputy of Ireland, had put down the rebellion.
-Her eldest daughter, Elizabeth, was sent to the household of Princess Mary at Hunsdon, and it was during that time that the poet Henry Howard, Earl of Surrey would immortalise the ten-year-old girl as "The Fair Geraldine" in his sonnet, The Geraldine which he wrote while he was briefly imprisoned for striking a courtier.
+Her own brother, Lord Leonard Grey, the incumbent Lord Deputy of Ireland, had quelled the rebellion.
+Her eldest daughter, Elizabeth, was sent to the household of Princess Mary at Hunsdon.
+It was during that time that the poet Henry Howard, Earl of Surrey would immortalise the ten-year-old girl as "The Fair Geraldine" in his sonnet, "The Geraldine", which he wrote while briefly imprisoned for striking a courtier.

 Her eldest son, Gerald, who could not succeed to the earldom of Kildare as a result of its having been forfeited to the Crown, immediately went on the run in Ireland, where in County Tyrconnell, along with other disgruntled clans, formed the Geraldine League.
 When the federation was defeated in Monaghan in 1539, he fled to the Continent.

-As a result of Gerald's successful escape, Leonard Grey was attainted and executed for High Treason in July 1541 at the Tower of London by the orders of Henry VIII.
+As a result of Gerald's successful escape, Lord Leonard Grey was attainted and executed for High Treason in July 1541 at the Tower of London by the orders of Henry VIII.
 Gerald first went to France, and then Italy, where he would remain until his return to England in 1548, in the company of Elizabeth's chaplain.
 He was received at court by the new King, Edward VI, who returned his confiscated lands.

-He succeeded to the title of 11th Earl of Kildare in 1554 in the reign of Queen Mary.
+He succeeded to the title of 11th Earl of Kildare in 1554 during the reign of Queen Mary.
 After a career of fluctuating fortunes, he died in London in 1585, technically a free man but forbidden to return home to Ireland.

 Elizabeth Grey died on an unknown date sometime after 1548.